Understanding Depression Relapse: Here’re major red flags that might indicate a relapse: signs you are slipping into depression again.

 2).
 You isolate yourself

-A little bit of solitude and me time is good for everyone but if you have started becoming a hermit and you isolate yourself for longer durations of time, it can be a sign of a relapse because when you are depressed you don’t have the energy to be around people and make conversations and you don’t want people to notice that you are depressed so you hide yourself from the world.
+A little bit of solitude and me time is good for everyone but if you have started becoming a hermit and you isolate yourself for longer durations of time, it can be a sign of a depression relapse because when you are depressed you don’t have the energy to be around people and make conversations and you don’t want people to notice that you are depressed so you hide from the world.

 3).
 You feel tired all the time